The Chase Australia: Double Trouble format

+Mega money spinner

+In 2024, the show introduced a new format, called the Mega Money Spinner.
+The show is as usual until The Final Chase, where if the contestants reach 10 steps, they get a spin at the money spinner, for a maximum of $50,000.
+If the team gets 15 steps, they get a spin at the mega money spinner, where they can win a maximum $100,000.
+If they get the money spinner or the mega money spinner, whatever they land on is added to their total cash prize pool.

 Special episodes

 Special shows featuring shortened gameplay have featured during Saturday Night Footy, Sunrise, Fifi, Dave & Fev and The Morning Show.

 In February and March 2017, four specials aired featuring two teams from the eighth season of My Kitchen Rules playing for a home viewer.

 Celebrity specials

 A weekly prime-time version of the show began airing on Seven from 21 August to 25 September 2019, entitled The Chase Celebrity Specials Australia (informally known as The Celebrity Chase).
 In it, teams of celebrities compete against the chaser to win prize money for their chosen charities.
 The game is played in the same way as the regular version.
 If a celebrity does not make it to the Final Chase, or if the team is caught during the Final Chase, a consolation prize is awarded to the charities for each celebrity.
 Unlike the regular version, the series is filmed in front of a studio audience.

 In February 2022, a celebrity episode aired in the regular 5:00 pm timeslot to promote Dancing with the Stars.
 This was produced without a studio audience like the regular version.